 We fundraise for pioneering research projects, innovative treatments and life-saving equipment, along with lots of smaller, personal touches that make patients’ time in our hospitals much more bearable.

-King’s College London is a data processor on behalf of Guy’s and St Thomas’ Charity.
-This means both organisations have access to, and control of how your personal and financial data is collected, used and stored.
+Guy’s and St Thomas’ Charity are the data controllers and King’s College London are the data processors for the Charity’s fundraising activities.
+This means both organisations have access to, and management of how your personal and financial data is collected, used and stored.

 Guy's and St Thomas' Charity Registered Charity No. 1160316 Company limited by guarantee registered in England and Wales No. 9341980